 Marian University's peer tutoring program is a free resource and service offered through the Office of Academic Engagement.
 Our goal is to help you develop confidence and the skills necessary to be successful at the university level.

 Tutoring is available for most entry-level courses, and many upper level courses.
+If you do not see a course listed below, please reach out to the PTC staff.
 Please note that we may be unable to guarantee that a tutor can be found for every courses offered at the university.

-Walk-In Tutoring takes place in the Peer Tutor Center, Clare Hall 111A.
+Walk-In Tutoring takes place in the Peer Tutor Center.

 When you attend sessions during walk-in tutoring, please make sure you bring all class materials with you.
 This would include text books, assignment descriptions, syllabus, paper, and writing utensils.
 Bring your calculator if needed for the

 Important information about the Peer Tutoring Center (PTC):